 Learn More About Bangor Water

 Thank you for your interest in learning more about Bangor Water!
-Our office is located at 614 State Street in Bangor, and our office hours are 7:00 a.m. – 3:30 p.m.
+Our office hours are 7:00 a.m. – 3:30 p.m.
 Monday – Friday (excluding holidays as listed below).

 We are governed by an appointed seven-member Board of Trustees that meets monthly.
-The meeting agendas and the meeting minutes are also available to view on our website.
+The meeting minutes are also available to view on our website.

 About Bangor Water